The princess and the orrery:

 Starry Castle was inspired both visually and conceptually by Uraniborg in Sweden.

 Mary Anning, one of the first paleontologists, was a big inspiration for the Sisterhood of Cultivators.
-Unlike Naima, because Anning was a woman she was not taken seriously and her work was only recognised after her death.
+However, unlike Naima, Anning was not taken seriously and her work was only recognised after her death.
 She is a really fascinating woman (and also from the same part of the world I am!) so I was very pleased to revise history a bit in my world.